-The curriculum at Pima Community College concentrates on the clinical education within the student's area of occupational choice.

-Linear distribution of the second year placing the student in a period of clinical externship.
+The curriculum at Pima Community College concentrates on the clinical and theoretical education within the student's area of occupational choice.
+Because of national standards, some programs extend beyond the spring semester of the second year placing the student in a period of clinical externship.

 Students who successfully fulfill requirements for admission to their home college may apply for admission to this program.
 Because of limited laboratory space and clinical facilities and the delicate balance of job opportunities in the health field, most programs have limited enrollments.

 These programs have special eligibility requirements, and a special SARAHELP application is needed in addition to the general admission application.